cedced19/garage-doors-opener/README.md

 If you want to use a ethernet cable yon can also do it with the file `arduino-ethernet.ino` file

 ![System with Arduino and Ethernet Shield](schema3.png)

+## System with Raspberry Pi

+It is quite the same as the system with Arduino and Ethernet Shield.